Enter our Virtual Gallery of Lepidolite Mica Mineral Specimens

 The micas have a very wide range of geological occurances.
 The many varieties of mica are distinguished by their chemical composition, some varieties occuring only in very specific geological settings while others have more widespread occurances.

-Lepidolite mica occurs mainly in granitic pegmatites associated with quartz, microline, albite, smoky quartz, black tourmaline, amblygonite and occaisionally the gem varieties of elbaite tourmaline and liddicoatite tourmaline, and also the mineral spodumene (usually as the spodumene variety kunzite).
+Lepidolite mica occurs mainly in granitic pegmatites associated with quartz, microline, albite, smoky quartz, black tourmaline, amblygonite and occasionally the gem varieties of elbaite tourmaline and liddicoatite tourmaline, and also the mineral spodumene (sometimes as the spodumene variety kunzite).

 Biotite mica is the most common of the micas, in fact it is the most common ferromagnesian mineral!
 It occurs in most igneous and metamorphic rocks, and it is also commonly found in detrital sediments.